joshbegley/nyt-latest/README.md

 **The Briefing - Man City 3 Chelsea 1: Is Sanchez's position becoming untenable?
-Did Guardiola unpick Maresca's plan?**\
+How did Guardiola unpick Maresca's plan?**\
 `Champions City beat visitors Chelsea on Saturday to climb above them into fourth place in the Premier League table`\
 https://nytimes.com/athletic/6080717/2025/01/25/manchester-city-chelsea-result-report-analysis/